AI Image Recognition — Identify Any Photo

 AI Image Recognition — Identify Any Photo Limitations

-- Rare species, niche collectibles, obscure parts, and regional products may be misidentified if the system has limited reference examples.
+- Rare species, niche collectibles, obscure parts, regional products, or damaged items may be misidentified when the system has limited or misleading visual references.

 - Mushroom safety cannot be determined from one AI result.
 Never eat a mushroom based only on photo identification.